-The KY Office of Career and Technical Education and Student Transition (OCTEST) was designated to manage program assessment for secondary career and technical education (CTE) programs by a 2000 legislative initiative.
+The KY Office of Career and Technical Education (OCTE) was designated to manage program assessment for secondary career and technical education (CTE) programs by a 2000 legislative initiative.
 The program assessment initiative was retired in the spring of 2016 after fifteen years of driving CTE program improvement.
 The fall of 2016 started a new process: Continuous Improvement Visits (CIV).

 The CIV is based on data, not documentation.
 No organized documentation or standards document is used for CIV.
 Data is collected from various sources including TEDS and Teacher/Principal Surveys.
 The CIV process is designed to drive continuous improvement by enhancing the effectiveness of Continuous School Improvement Plans (CSIP) and Program Improvement Plans (PIP).

-The OCTEST will make use of enrollment and career readiness data from TEDS to identify programs for TA visits.
-OCTEST consultants want to visit with teachers, spend time in the classrooms/labs and determine specific areas where teachers need assistance.
-The goal is for OCTEST consultants to use this time to better identify and assist teachers at the program level to improve student outcomes.
+The OCTE will make use of enrollment and career readiness data from TEDS to identify programs for TA visits.
+OCTE consultants want to visit with teachers, spend time in the classrooms/labs and determine specific areas where teachers need assistance.
+The goal is for OCTE consultants to use this time to better identify and assist teachers at the program level to improve student outcomes.